Thumb Casting Guards For Conventional Reels!

 Using these leather guards will help your casting abilities.
 Casting farther may put that bait in the "right" area.
 Be sure to keep pressure on the spool.
 The line needs to be kept taunt, if it loosens up knotting will occur.
 I prefer braid over mono.
 More yardage for those long runs.
 You can put a mono top-shot to braid backing, many slide baiters often employ this line feature.

-(Good to wet the line & thumb guard pad so no line damage during the cast).
+(Good to wet the line & thumb guard pad so no line damage during the cast.
+Bringing a plastic spray bottle helps).